aleks-frontend/dynamic-inject/README.md

 <!-- Target Element -->
 <div class="some-class-for-styling" data-target="footer-bg"></div>
 ```
-**Important note:** When adding a source element for the input that is a repositional image, it shouldn't be set to `display:none` and shouldn't be placed inside of the hidden container.
+**Important note:** When adding a source element for the input that is a repositional image, it shouldn't be set to `display:none` and shouldn't be placed inside of the hidden container (`<div class="js-dynamicInjectMaster"`).
+Instead, source elements for the repositional image inputs should be placed to a separate container `<div class="js-dynamicInjectMasterReposition">` - CSS for both types of containers will be in Frontend Boilerplate (main.css).
 All the CSS required for it will be added dynamically here:
 ```
 if ( repositionCheck ) {
     const targetInfo = targets[0].getBoundingClientRect();